 The Ultra-Sile range of silage additives offer major advances

 Ultra-Sile biological Silage Additives are supplied in sachets for easy mixing with water for liquid application using a conventional applicator at between 0.2 and 2.0 litres per tonne of forage.

-Ultra-Sile silage standard biological additives can be applied at rates as low as 80ml / tonne of forage making the standard product suitable for some ultra low volume applicators.
-Alternatively Ultra-Sile additives can be supplied in ULV sachets for application at rates down to 20ml per tonne or in bottles for application at down to 10ml per tonne.
-Ultra-Sile is also available in granular form in 20kg bags for use granular additive applicators.
+If neccesary Ultra-Sile can be applied at lower rates down to 80ml/tonne of forage making the standard product suitable for some ultra low volume applicators.
+Alternatively Ultra-Sile additives can be supplied in ULV sachets for application at rates down to 20ml/tonne or in bottles for application at down to 10ml/tonne.

 For more information about additives and silage conservation visit our Silage Additives FAQ page.